deso-protocol/deso-js/README.md

   storageProvider?: Storage | AsyncStorage;

   /**
-   * An optional function that is provided the identity url that needs to be
-   * opened.
-This can be used to customize how the identity url is opened.
+   * An optional function that can be used to customize how the identity url is opened.
 For
    * example, if you are using react native, you might want to use the WebBrowser
    * API to open the url in a system browser window.
    * @example